JeffRoth/US-medical-insurance-costs/README.md

 ![Decision Tree](decision_tree.png "Decision Tree")

-For this example, I used a tree that was 5 layers deep, however one could opt for a simpler tree at the sacrifice of some accuracy (bias / variance tradeoff).
+For this example, I used a tree that was 5 layers deep, which yielded an R-squared of 0.82, and a mean absolute error of $638, however one could opt for a simpler tree at the sacrifice of some accuracy (bias / variance tradeoff).